KDE/documentation-develop-kde-org/source/introduction/convergence.rst

 When navigating through hierarchies, portrait mode mode shows only one column/page at a time, whereas landscape shows multiple ones.

-UIs for bigger screens show more controls permanently, whereas UIs for small screens show only the most important controls always, while showing secondary controls only on demand.
+UIs for screens with different input methods show more controls permanently, whereas UIs for small screens show only the most important controls always, while showing secondary controls only on demand.
+The convergence for these screens will prefer to show only the most important controls when the screen has become smaller.
+Developers and designers must determine which elements on the screen are the most relevant for use.

-Kirigami Components will do some of that adaptation / optimization work for you, but be prepared to also manually adapt your user interface for different devices.
+Kirigami Components will do some of that adaptation/optimization work for you, but be prepared to also manually adapt your user interface for different devices.